rsnodgrass/hass-helium/README.md

       - 14YeKFGXE23yAdACj6hu5NWEcYzzKxptYbm5jHgzw9A1P1UQfMv
 ```

 NOTE: By default, the sensors update from the Helium Blockchain every 15 minutes.
-This interval can be changed by adding a 'scan_interval' entry for the sensor.
+This interval can be changed by adding a 'scan_interval' entry for the sensor, but this effects all sensors.
+You can create automations to dynamically trigger more frequent of specific sensors using the '[homeassistant.update_entity](https://www.home-assistant.io/integrations/homeassistant/#service-homeassistantupdate_entity)' service call.

 ### Example Lovelace UI